 Although Employers are not required to provide their Employees with paid vacations, most do.
 Vacation pay becomes vested throughout the year.
 For example, if you are entitled to two weeks of paid vacation a year and you leave the company after six months, you are entitled to be paid for one week.

 Paid vacation benefits become vested as earned.
 Whatever vacation pay is due you must be paid when you leave the company.

-If you believe you are owed vacation pay, please contact Anticouni & Associates.
+If you believe you are owed vacation pay, please contact Anticouni & Ricotta.